-Following the completion of the Bachelor of Science (BS) degree in community health, the graduates will:
+Following the completion of the Bachelor of Science (BS) degree in Public Health, the graduates will:

-- apply psychological and sociological theories in explaining human behaviors in different clinical scenarios. - 2. comprehend the factors that influence health and well-being. - 3. promote health and prevent disease by positively influencing the behavior of clients. - 4. evaluate the individual and public health needs by using valid health information and appropriate evaluative methods. - 5. understand the US health care system and respond ethically to health care dilemmas. - 6. comprehend published research in public health.
+- 1. Apply psychological and sociological theories in explaining human behaviors in different clinical scenarios. - 2.
+Comprehend the factors that influence health and well-being. - 3.
+Promote health and prevent disease by positively influencing the behavior of clients. - 4.
+Evaluate the individual and public health needs by using valid health information and appropriate evaluative methods. - 5.
+Understand the United States health care system and respond ethically to health care dilemmas. - 6.
+Comprehend published research in public health.